denten-books/plain-text/4-format.md

 interesting complications.
 In shaping typographical space on the page the paragraph suggests corresponding mental units.
 A unit of language is thus also, in some sense, a unit of thought.
 But no such structures as paragraphs exist in the mind.
-The brain arranges information otherwise at the level of physiology.
+At the level of physyology, the brain arrays information otherwise.
 Things get significantly more complicated when the paragraph acts to mediate between the mind and the page on the one side of comprehension, and the page and the machine on the other.
 Just like there is nothing inherently paragraph-like in the neural arrangement of the brain, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk or the solid state drive.
 We are presented instead with metaphors of paragraphs, pages, files, and folders.
 When reading electronically, we manipulate information through familiar mediating structures.
 Thus one "drops a folder into the trash bin" or "drags and drops a